4 ways to relieve constipation

 Adopt an active lifestyle: A sedentary lifestyle can lead to constipation, especially in older adults.
 Being physically active encourages bowel movement and can relieve symptoms.
 Even light exercise like yoga and jogging can help increase the blood flow through the abdomen.

-It is one of the lesser-known factors responsible for constipation, but stress can slow down food movement.
+Manage stress: It is one of the lesser-known factors responsible for constipation, but stress can slow down food movement.
 Adopting a few relaxation techniques like deep breathing exercises, meditation, and visualization can relax the mind and body, bringing down stress levels.

 Fix toilet posture: Trying elevation using a step stool can alter one’s posture and make it easier to excrete without any straining.
 Squatting can help relieve constipation too.